Guides

 Legacy Turbolinks

-The below docs may be outdated.
+The following docs may be outdated.
 We recommend updating to the latest Turbo or removing old Turbolinks.

 • See Turbolinks on Github